dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 There is almost nothing that can be done with code reviews that can't be without code reviews.
 Some of the alternatives can be automated.
 Use those.

+# A note on optimization and well being

+Plenty of ink has